-Diabolical Plots is open for submissions through the end of July 2016.
+Diabolical Plots is closed for submissions until the next submission window.

 NOTE: During the last submission window there were some problems with email notifications getting through to users.
 If you think of it when submitting, write down the tracking number shown in your browser; you can use that to check the status at any time.(normally that would also be emailed in an auto-notification).
 If you didn’t write that down, you can query as described below–just be careful not to mention your story title to disqualify, just say the email address you used to submit.